AvolitesLtd/TitanManual/docs/cue-lists/editing-cue-lists.md

 You can use **Unfold** ([as described in the next section](#editing-a-cue-list-using-unfold)).

-To move a cue you can either click and drag the cue in the [Playback View window](#playback-view-window), or click on the cue number and use the <Keys.SoftKey>Change To</Keys.SoftKey> softkey to enter the new cue number - once you have changed the number the cue will move to its correct position in the list.
+To move a cue, click on the cue number in the [Playback View window](#playback-view-window) and use the <Keys.SoftKey>Change To</Keys.SoftKey> softkey to enter the new cue number - once you have changed the number the cue will move to its correct position in the list.